Midshipman: Duties and promotion

 Passed midshipmen awaiting promotion often elected to become master's mates, a high-ranking petty officer who assisted the master with his duties, served on watch as deputy to the lieutenants, and commanded small boats.
 A midshipman who became master's mate earned an increase in pay from £2 5s to £3 16s per month but initially reduced his chances at a commission because master's mates, along with masters, were assumed to have a working-class background.
 Over time, however, appointment to master's mate became considered a normal part of the path to a commission; the situation caused some confusion during the last part of the 18th century, when two parallel roles – master's mates trying to become masters, and former midshipmen working toward a commission – held the same title and responsibilities aboard ship.

 By the first years of the 19th century, the term 'mate', without the prefix master's, was used for passed midshipmen, to distinguish them from master's mates who had not served as midshipmen.
 In 1824, the rating of master's assistant replaced master's mate, and mate continued to be used unofficially by passed midshipmen.
 These changes helped eliminate the confusion caused by the mingling of midshipmen in the navigator's branch.
 In 1838 a Royal Commission, presided over by the Duke of Wellington, recommended the institution of the rank of mate as an official step between midshipman and lieutenant.
-In 1861 mate was abolished in favor of sub-lieutenant.
+In 1861 mate was abolished in favour of sub-lieutenant.